16 (band): Drop Out and Blaze of Incompetence (1995–1998)

 The band's next record, Drop Out, was released by Pessimiser/Theologian records in 1996 (after being shelved for nearly two years).
-In spite of Drop Out's critical acclaim, -(16)- did not tour heavily, opting instead to focus on performing locally.
-Jason Corley was ejected from the band at the end of 1994, and replaced by Andy Hassler.
+In spite of Drop Out's critical acclaim, 16 did not tour heavily, opting instead to focus on performing locally.
+Jason Corley was out of the band at the end of 1994.
+He was replaced with Andy Hassler.
 Phil Vera was also added as a second guitarist.
 The band released Blaze of Incompetence in 1997 (again on Pessimiser/Theologian), and did a US tour with Grief in 1998.
 Andy Hassler was fired shortly after the tour.
 R.D.
 Davies replaced Andy, and then he was replaced by Mark Sanger 6 months later.

 Zoloft Smile and hiatus (1999–2004)

 16's next album, Zoloft Smile, was recorded in 1999/2000, but was not released until 2002 by At A Loss Recordings.
 By the time the album was released, Bobby and Tony had both quit the band.
-The rest of the guys carried on with Phil being the lone guitar player.
+The rest of the guys limped along with Phil being the lone guitar player.
 Nial McGaughey and later, Rafa Martinez handled bass duties.
 Phil took over vocal duties in 2003, after Cris was forced to go to rehab for alcohol and drug dependency.
 Addiction issues have plagued the band throughout their career, with Jerue remarking in a 2012 interview with Invisible Oranges, "there have been 14 dudes in this band and not one has been stable mentally or chemically."
-The band then toured the US and Japan as a three-piece (Phil, Mark, Rafa), until calling it quits in 2004.
+The band then toured the US and Japan as a three-piece (Phil, Mark, Rafa), until finally calling it quits in 2004.

 Reformation, Bridges to Burn, and Deep Cuts from Dark Clouds (2007–2014)

-Ferry, Jerue, Corley and Baumeister reformed -(16)- in 2007, subsequently securing a deal with Relapse Records.
+Ferry, Jerue, Corley and Baumeister reformed 16 in 2007, subsequently securing a deal with Relapse Records.
 Their Relapse debut, Bridges to Burn, was released in January 2009.
 The band parted ways with Corley again, and recruited Mateo Pinkerton as their new drummer.
 In 2010, Relapse Records released The First Trimester, a compilation of non-album material (primarily recorded in 1992-93).
 Deep Cuts from Dark Clouds followed in 2012.
 In 2012, Last Hurrah Records also released Lost Tracts of Time, a compilation featuring b-sides from the Zoloft Smile era.
+In 2010 the band toured Europe playing the Hellfest festival in Nantes France.
+In 2014 the band once again toured Europe making a stop at the Roadburn festival in Tilburg Netherlands.